-WTIME is a C++ function which returns a reading of the wall clock time.
+WTIME, a C++ code which returns a reading of the wall clock time.

 For parallel programming, the important thing to measure is the elapsed wallclock time.
 This can be found by subtracting an initial reading of the wallclock time from a final one.